typedb/typedb/docs/pages/docs/05-distributed-analytics/compute-centrality.md

 * **Mary Young**: 2 - two parents
 * **John Newman**: 1 - a marriage

-We do not count the edges labelled isa, because they are connected to the types and are not considered by analytics.
-Don't forget that the relationships themselves will also have degrees.
+Instances with degree = 0 won't appear in the result.
+Therefore, the relationship concepts (marriage/parentship) don't have degrees.

-{% include note.html content="Don't forget that the relationships themselves will also have degrees." %}
+{% include note.html content="Don't forget that a relationship can also have a degree, if it plays a role in another relationship." %}

 ![A simple social network.](/images/analytics_degree_full.png)